-The headphone amp is a relatively small amp that increases the low-voltage audio signal coming from a source device, such as a PC, smartphone, or turntable, to a sufficient level so that it can be converted into sound waves by your headphones.
+The headphone amp is a small device.
+It takes a low-voltage audio signal from something like a PC or smartphone and makes it louder.
+This makes it possible for your headphones to turn the signal into sound waves that you can hear.
 The amp works in the same way as full-sized speakers but at a smaller scale.

 But how to use a headphone amplifier?